bbiswal333/bulletinboard/CreateMicroservice/Exercise_5_ValidationAndExceptions.md

 - the user-facing `message` SHOULD be localizable and
 - next to the `message` field also a `code` field MUST be provided that is *"a technical code of the error situation to be used for support purposes"*.

-## Step 4: Implement Entity validation test-driven
+## Step 4: Implement Entity Validation Test-driven
 Similar to the `@Min` annotation we can also use `@NotNull` or `@NotBlank` ([Hibernate Validator](https://docs.jboss.org/hibernate/validator/6.0/api/org/hibernate/validator/constraints/package-summary.html)).

 - Write a test creating a new advertisement with `title` set to `null` or even "".
 Your expectation is that the server responds with an HTTP status code `400` (Bad Request).